giantswarm/docs/src/content/getting-started/provision-your-first-workload-cluster/_index.md

 Notice that by running `kubectl gs template app --help` you can list all the options that can be useful when templating an app.
 For instance, the `--user-configmap` and `--user-secret` options allow for adding YAML files containing useful configurations or secrets.

-Here is an example which disables the config flag `proxy.enabled` for Kong:
+Here is an example which disables the configuration flag `proxy.enabled` for Kong:

 ```sh
 cat > kong-config.yaml <<EOF